samsmithyeah/journey-visualiser/README.md

-# 🚗 Kids Car Journey Visualizer
+# Are we nearly there?

-A real-time journey tracking app that visualizes travel progress for kids!
+A fun, child-friendly real-time journey tracking app that visualizes travel progress!
 Built with Next.js, TypeScript, and Google Maps API.

 ## Features